 While it’s known for its coffees, Monkey House is also great for a mid-afternoon drink (or several).
-They have a great selection of Bulgarian craft beers (I may or may not have spent too long sampling these beers and missing the last bus back to Sofia — oops) as well as cocktails.
+They have a great selection of Bulgarian craft beers (I may or may not have spent too long sampling these beers and missed the last bus back to Sofia my first time there — oops) as well as cocktails.

 Plovdiv was built on seven hills (although there are only six hills today).
 This means that there are awesome views from many of the hills, and these views get even more awesome at sunset.
 Head up and wait for nightfall to get some amazing pics.